 Ordinary and necessary expenses including but not limited to the following, are reimbursable:

-- Audio and video taping of meetings and hearings.
+a.
+Audio and video taping of meetings and hearings.

-- Video teleconferencing for official committee business.
+c.
+Video teleconferencing for official Committee business.

-Except for notices of official committee events, the costs related to purchasing television broadcast time are not reimbursable.
+Except for notices of official Committee events, the costs related to purchasing television broadcast time are not reimbursable.

-Ordinary and necessary expenses for the production of charts or other materials for official committee business are reimbursable.
+Ordinary and necessary expenses for the production of charts or other materials for official Committee business are reimbursable.
 Committees may use the in-House service, House Information Resources (HIR), or an outside vendor for the production of charts.
 Contact HIR at x63799 for services and charges.

 Committees may be asked to provide a certificate of insurance for the purpose of entering into a lease for securing space for a field hearing or other official events.
-The House does not carry a private insurance policy and generally does not permit the use of committee funds to pay for a private insurance policy.
+The House does not carry a private insurance policy and generally does not permit the use of Committee funds to pay for a private insurance policy.

-Although the Federal Tort Claims Act is not the equivalent of private liability insurance, it does provide an aggrieved party with administrative recourse, and if that proves unsatisfactory, it provides legal recourse for damage or injury sustained.
+Although the Federal Tort Claims Act is not the equivalent of private liability insurance, it does provide an aggrieved party with administrative recourse, and if that proves unsatisfactory, it provides legal recourse for the damage or injury sustained.
 Thus, to the extent negligent acts of congressional employees, while conducting official duties, result in either property damage or bodily injury, such damage or injury should be compensable under the Act in a manner which affords protection similar to private liability insurance.

 However, if the provisions of the Federal Tort Claims Act are not considered adequate, the ordinary and necessary expenses for liability insurance to cover these risks are reimbursable.
-When a compensable event occurs, the deductible portion of a policy may be paid from committee funds.
+When a compensable event occurs, the deductible portion of a policy may be paid from Committee funds.